-The Data Security and Data Privacy Guidelines apply to all users of SAU 39 information including: staff, students, volunteers, and authorized SAU contractors or agents.
-All data users are to maintain compliance with School Board Policies and SAU administrative procedures, EHAB (Data Governance and Security), EGA (School District Internet Access for Students), EHAA (Computer Security, Email and the Internet) and all policies, procedures, and resources as outlined within this document and School Board Policy.
+The Data Governance Manual applies to all users of SAU 39 information including: staff, students, volunteers, and authorized SAU contractors or agents.
+All data users are to maintain compliance with School

+Board Policies and SAU administrative procedures, EHAB (Data Governance and Security), EGA (School District Internet Access for Students), EHAA (Computer Security, Email and the Internet) and all policies, procedures, and resources as outlined within this document and School Board Policy.

 A consistently high level of personal responsibility is expected of all users granted access to the SAU's technology resources.
-Any violation of SAU policies or procedures regarding technology usage may result in temporary, long-term or permanent suspension of user privileges.
+Any violation of SAU policies or procedures regarding technology usage may result in disciplinary action.
+Any violation of SAU policies or procedures regarding technology usage may result in temporary, long term or permanent suspension of user privileges.
 User privileges may be suspended pending investigation into the use of the SAU technology resources.